iobis/manual/linklist.md

 #### Controlled vocabulary

+* [OBIS YouTube Vocabulary series](https://www.youtube.com/playlist?list=PLlgUwSvpCFS4hADB7Slf44V1KJauEU6Ul): this series demonstrates how to use the [vocabulary decision tree](vocabulary#selecting-p01-codes-for-measurementtypeid) in conjunction with the SeaDataNet P01 facet search in order to find/select vocabularies for eMoF measurements
 * [SeaDataNet P01 facet search](https://vocab.seadatanet.org/p01-facet-search): recommended interface to search for P01 codes used to populate measurementTypeID field.
 Note that the free text search is best used by supplying one search term at a time (it does not search the same way we use Google)
-* [OBIS GitHub repository for vocabulary](https://github.com/nvs-vocabs/OBISVocabs/issues): use this repository to request new terms for OBIS data
+* [OBIS GitHub repository for vocabulary](https://github.com/nvs-vocabs/OBISVocabs/issues): use this repository to request new terms for measurements related to OBIS data
 * [Darwin Core Basis of Record Vocabulary](https://rs.gbif.org/vocabulary/dwc/basis_of_record_2022-02-02.xml): definitions for terms used to populate basisOfRecord
 * [OBIS MoF viewer](https://mof.obis.org/): this tool allows you to search for all measurements or facts published in OBIS
 * [MeasurementOrFact statistics summary by Node](https://r.obis.org/mof/): this page provides a summary for each dataset by OBIS node, summarizing the % of missing measurementTypeID, measurementValueID, and measurementUnitIDs